CHARM-BDF/charmgpt/README.md

 ### Code Execution & Visualization

-1. Write or paste Python code in the code editor
+1. Write or paste Python/R code in the code editor
 2. Click "Run" to execute the code
 3. View results and plots in the output panels